todd-herbert/heltec-eink-modules/docs/SD/sd.md

     if ( !display.SDFileExists("test.bmp" ))
         return;

-    // Check if canvas is valid
-    if ( !display.SDCanvasValid("test.bmp")) {
+    // Check if image file is suitable for loadFullscreenBMP() if ( !display.fullscreenBMPValid("test.bmp")) {
         // Do something?
     }

-    // Check if canvas is valid, and delete if corrupt if ( display.SDCanvasValid("test.bmp", true) ) {
+    // Check if valid for loadFullscreenBMP, and delete if corrupt if ( display.SDCanvasValid("test.bmp", true) ) {
         // Do something?
     }